GregAC/rrs/README.md

 # Rust RISC-V Simulator (rrs)

-A RISC-V ISS implemented in rust.
+A RISC-V ISS implemented in Rust.
 Supports the RV32IM instruction set (no exceptions or CSRs yet).

 RRS is split into two parts, rrs-lib and rrs-cli